Prepare for the Future of Work: The shift from career paths to career experiences

 The authors of the Manpower report describe what Millennials view the “career ladder” as being replaced by “career waves.”

-What does this disruption to career development processes mean for organizations?
+What does this disruption to career development processes

 The landscape of business is changing so rapidly that most of our traditional approaches to career pathing and development are now obsolete.
 Linear career paths based on mastery of a narrow set of skills through training and certification programs won’t work when the skills you used last month might be different than those needed in the next.